Hike to L'Estartit

 "I told my girlfriend I'd be home by now," I said.

 But you only live once so I went with the rest of the group to a bar.
-The nearest bar was at a Dutch caravan park so we drove there.
+The nearest bar was at a caravan park so we drove there.
 Signs read things like "Open vanaf 8u30 Elke ochtend verse".
+At first, I thought dyslexic people had written the signs, but it turned out the signs were just in Dutch.
 Groups of Dutch people were watching a Euro 2024 football match.
 The men were bald and the women were overweight.
-The Dutch people looked just like English people: fat, wrinkled, and pink from sunburn.
+They looked exactly like English people: fat, wrinkled, and pink from sunburn.
+In the UK, they'd be dinner ladies and Greggs bakers.
+It was only when they spoke that you could tell they were Dutch.

 I sat down and had a beer.
 I felt exhausted.
 Not from hiking but from being social all day.